 Independent third-party test results offer a more thorough evaluation of antivirus software.
 They also do a better job at evaluating security features.
 Furthermore, ISO-certified independent third parties lend transparency and credibility to the techniques used and ensure that evaluations align with industry standards.

 Myth 4: Apple products can’t get viruses

 There is a common belief that Apple products are protected against viruses because cybercriminals often target Windows and Android operating systems.
 However, Apple devices are just as vulnerable to viruses as any other computer or smartphone.
 Regardless of your device or operating system—macOS, iOS, Windows, or Android—if it connects to a network, it’s susceptible to viruses.

 Windows and Android have long been the dominant operating systems for computers and smartphones.
 That’s why macOS and iOS have, up until recently, been the lesser focus for cybercriminals.
 The problem is that cybercriminals want to spread their viruses to the platforms with the largest customer base which just so happens to be Windows and Android.
 As Apple products continue to grow in popularity, cybercriminals will continue coming out with more viruses specifically targeting Macs, iPhones, and other iOS devices.

 It is necessary to bust common myths about antivirus software to protect yourself and your family from cyberthreats.
-By educating yourself and selecting a best-in-class antivirus software, you will be well on your way to implementing an effective protection strategy.
+By educating yourself and selecting a best-in-class antivirus software that’s further bolstered by identity and privacy protection, you will be well on your way to implementing an effective protection strategy.

 Follow us to stay updated on all things McAfee and on top of the latest consumer and mobile security threats.